3 Hacks To Get A Deeper Squat

 Lacking depth in your squat?

 All around us, we see people squatting to different depths and you may be thinking why can’t I reach the same depth?
 There is no one right answer as it is heavily dependent on your goals and the genetic make-up of your anatomical structures.
 Whilst you may always not be able to get as deep as others, squat depth can be improved.

-Here are 3 possible reasons why you are not getting depth in your squat.
+Here are 3 possible reasons why you are not getting a deeper squat.

 1. ANKLE MOBILITY Ankle mobility is the ability for our knee to translate forward over our toes whilst our foot remains in contact with the ground.

 Now we must bust the common myth that we should not squat with our knees passing over our toes.
 In fact, our knees pass our toes all the time.
 When we go downstairs, sit up from a chair, and even when we walk.
 So why should we avoid it when we squat?

 The deeper you squat the further your knees have to go past your toes.
 So if you lack ankle mobility you are limiting your ability to squat deep.
 Some common compensations to look out for are: